knasim/Advanced-Lane-Finding/README.md

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

 The radius is computed using the average of the left and right radii.
-The distance between the vehicle and the center is a function of the average of the the lanes relative to the center.
+The distance between the vehicle and the center is a function of the average of the lanes relative to the center.
 The values of the radius and position are displayed on the video.

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

-Here is an example of my result showing identified lane.
+Here is an example of my result showing identified lanes:

 ![alt text][image12]